 Is there anything seasonal to eat in France in the middle of winter?

-Of course!
+But of course!
 This is France!

 The French are known for their attention to seasonal ingredients when preparing meals.

-What’s arriving at French markets in January:
+The products that come into season at French markets in January:

 From the sea: